Grounded in the Tradition of Humanistic Psychology

 The EHTP Specialization focuses on a growth-oriented perspective emphasizing human potential, intended to foster an in-depth understanding of individuals.
 The Specialization encompasses both the important history and contributions of humanistic psychology as well as contemporary directions in these fields.

 Although this Specialization is not designed to prepare graduates for licensure, many EHTP students are already clinicians seeking to expand their clinical skills without the limitations inherent in degree paths designed in an APA model.
-Students interested in licensure may combine a Specialization in EHTP with a doctoral degree from the School of Clinical Psychology.
+Students interested in licensure may combine a Specialization in EHTP with a doctoral degree from the Department of Counseling.
 The EHTP Specialization also works closely with the Existential-Humanistic Institute, which offers a Certificate in the Foundations of Existential-Humanistic Practice through Saybrook.

 The EHTP Specialization offers a flexible, self-directed option for obtaining a master’s or doctoral degree in Psychology.
 Students are able to work closely with their advisor and mentor to develop a course path designed to meet their particular needs, interests, and vocational aspirations.